Erastus Wells: West End Narrow Gauge Railroad

 It was January 9, 1875 before final construction began.
-The first train ran on June 11, 1875 from Grand Ave. to Kienlan Avenue in Wellston, a distance of five miles.
+The first train ran on June 11, 1875 from Grand Avenue to Kienlan Avenue in Wellston, a distance of five miles.
 The line was formally opened on June 17.
 An excursion train brought guests in two passenger cars and a flat car to Wellston where they were met by Wells who escorted guests to his nearby residence.
 The 8 mile trip from 4th & Olive was expected to take 1.5 hr to Wellston.
 The road was equipped with two locomotives, two passenger cars, and 10 freight cars.
 Trains were to run every half hour.

-In October, 1876 they reached Normandy; October 1, 1878, Florissant.
+In October 1876, they reached Normandy; October 1, 1878, Florissant.
 The Narrow Gauge Railroad was known as the St. Louis & Florissant Narrow Gauge Railroad.
 The line was sold under foreclosure on March 18, 1879, to the Missouri Horse Railroad Co.
 Erastus Wells was President and his son, Rolla Wells was Superintendent.
-The road had stations at Carsonville, Scudder, Graham’s, Taylor Rd, and Florissant.
+The road had stations at Carsonville, Scudder, Graham's, Taylor Rd, and Florissant.
 An additional station was reportedly located at Union Ave.
 The roundhouse and machine shop was in St. Ferdinand.

 Sale of the railroad by Erastus Wells to an unnamed buyer was first reported in 1882.
-It was never a “paying concern.”
+It was never a “paying concern."
 It had 16 miles of track from Grand to Florissant.
 On June 7, 1883, the buyer was revealed as the Cable & Western Railway, an Indianapolis syndicate.
-They planned to build a cable line to downtown St. Louis.
+They planned to build a cable car line to downtown St. Louis.

 In 1887, the narrow gauge railroad was considered as a possible route to Forest Park.
 The city objected to the smoke of the railroad.
 They favored conversion of the line to cable with a branch to Forest Park down Taylor Ave.
 In return they required the railroad to stop using steam within the city limits.
 The width of the narrow gauge right of way did not allow two directional cable and was considered impractical.
-Erastus Wells’ Missouri Railway was a cable car line that ran down Olive Street.
-A route down Boyle to Maryland and then to Kingshighway was approved.
-Service began June 1, 1889.
+Wells' Missouri Railway was a cable car line that ran down Olive Street.
+A route down Boyle to Maryland Street, and then to Kingshighway was approved.
+Service began on June 1, 1889.